FisherRone/AutoPlan/README.md

 # AutoPlan

-Extract calendar events and reminders from text or images using LLM — right from macOS Shortcuts.
+Extract calendar events and reminders from text or images using LLM — right from the menu bar.

 ## Features

-- **Event Extraction** — Paste text or screenshot, let LLM parse it into calendar events / reminders
+- **Clipboard Extraction** — Copy any text or screenshot, click "从剪贴板提取日程" in the menu bar, and get parsed calendar events / reminders saved automatically
+- **Smart Recognition** — Supports both plain text and images (via OCR)
 - **Weekly Report** — Auto-generate weekly summaries from your calendar data
-- **Shortcuts Integration** — Trigger everything via macOS Shortcuts (Services menu or automation)
 - **Multi-Model** — Configurable LLM backends (OpenAI-compatible APIs)

 ## Requirements